Learn about conditional statements in C++, including if, if-else, if-else-if ladder, nested if, switch, and ternary operator.

 checks if it’s green → outputs “Go!”.else

-handles incorrect inputs.
+handles incorrect inputs.if

 inside another.
 Used when conditions depend on previous ones.